PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-07 04:14:32
+Last updated: 2024-04-07 04:15:08
-Random Quote: Because there's no way watching it can be more fun than playing it yourself. - Oh Il-nam
+Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston